phetsims/phet-info/doc/phet-software-design-patterns.md

  *
- * @author Denzell Barnett (PhET Interactive Simulations) */ define( require => {
+ * @author Denzell Barnett (PhET Interactive Simulations) */
-  'use strict';

-  // modules
-  const inherit = require( 'PHET_CORE/inherit' );
-  const Node = require( 'SCENERY/nodes/Node' );
-  const fooRepo = require( 'FOO_REPO/fooRepo' );
+import Node from '../../../scenery/js/nodes/Node.js';
+import Vector2 from '../../../dot/js/Vector2.js';
+import fooRepo from '../fooRepo.js';

-  class FooNode{
+class FooNode {
-   constructor(fooArgument){
+  constructor( fooArgument) {
     // ...
   }
 }

-  // Namespace registration to repository. return fooRepo.register( 'FooNode', FooNode );
+fooRepo.register( 'FooNode', FooNode ); // Namespace registration to repository.
-} );
+export default fooRepo;
 ```

-It is important to note that 'using strict' should be enforced throughout the PhET codebase.
+It is important to note that 'using strict' should be enforced throughout the PhET codebase for preloads or non-module files.
+Strict mode is NOT needed for ES6 module files, and should not be used in them.
 Strict mode has the unique property of limiting certain javascript functionalities that may not be backward compatible between versions.
 To avoid this there are three general solutions:

 1. Never concatenate strict files and nonstrict files.
 2. Concatenate files by wrapping their bodies in immediately invoked function expressions.